as214958/.github/profile/README.md

-This github-org is currently only there to share a selfhosted runner with multiple people
+Github org to share and play with selfhosted github runners